 It has been designed to support Mitre's colleagues, sponsors, and collaborators jumpstart the innovation process.
 It contains some rarely seen tools like 'PAINstorming', 'Trimming', and the 'Simplicity Cycle'.

-It was created by Mitre, a USA company that manages federally funded research and development centers.Mitre
+It was created by Mitre, a USA company that manages federally funded research and development centers.VISIT TOOLBOX

 This toolbox contains 200+ models, presentations, worksheets, resources, and step-by-step instructions for playing the Models of Impact game.
 It is available as a ZIP file on a Pay-What-You-Want basis.